Nominations and Elections for SPS National Council

 Must be a member of a SPS chapter.
 Elected for a one-year term, the duties of the Associate Zone Councilor parallel those of the Zone Councilor: communicating with chapters, encouraging and urging chapters to host zone meetings, attending zone meetings hosted by others, and keeping a polite thumb in the back of chapter officers.

 The Associate Zone Councilor represents his/her zone at the annual SPS National Council meeting.
-This means that your nominee for Associate Zone Councilor must be a student member of SPS in 2017-18.
-The next council meeting will be held in September 21-23, 2017, in College Park, MD.
+This means that your nominee for Associate Zone Councilor must be a student member of SPS during their term of service.
+The next council meeting will be held September 13-16, 2018 in College Park, MD.
 All travel expenses will be covered by the SPS national office.
-All students wishing to run for Associate Councilor Representative to the Executive Committee MUST plan on staying through noon on Sunday, 24 September.
+All students wishing to run for Associate Councilor Representative to the Executive Committee MUST plan on staying through noon on Sunday of the Council Meeting.

 Zone Councilor (ZC)

-Elected for a three-year term, communicates regularly with all chapters about SPS interest in the zone and at the national level, reminds chapters of deadlines in the SPS calendar, and meets with individual chapters as time and resources permit.
-The Zone Councilor also encourages, keeps a polite thumb in the back of chapter advisors, and represents his/her zone on the National Council.
-The next council meeting will be held in September 21-23, 2017, in College Park, MD.
-All travel expenses will be covered by the SPS national office.
+Elected for a three-year term, a ZC communicates regularly with chapters within their zone about SPS and Sigma Pi Sigma, encourages local and national initiatives, reminds chapters of deadlines, and meets with individual chapters as time and resources permit.
+The Zone Councilor also encourages and supports local chapter advisors and represents all chapters within their zone on the National Council.
+The goal of each ZC should be to support and encourage the events within a zone, as well as communication.
+The next council meeting will be held September 13-16, 2018 in College Park, MD.
+All travel expenses to the National Council meeting will be covered by the SPS national office.

 Society of Physics Students President